Powell stresses commitment to full employment and low rates - WTMJ

 President Joe Biden is pushing a $1.9 trillion economic rescue package that has raised concern among some economists about potential inflation, in part because millions of Americans who have been fortunate enough to keep jobs have accumulated significant savings.
 Once vaccines are more widely distributed, those savings could fuel a burst of spending beyond what still-decimated businesses could handle, spurring higher prices.

+Powell was also asked by Peter Blair Henry, an economics professor at New York University, how Biden’s proposed rescue plan compares to estimates issued by some analysts, such as the Congressional Budget Office, of the gap between the economy’s current output and what it would be if it were back to full health.
+Most estimates of that gap are much smaller than Biden’s $1.9 trillion package.

+The Fed Chair said that questions about the amount of economic aid should be determined by Congress and the White House.
+But he also suggested such calculations are imprecise and may not be helpful guides for policy.

-Powell last month said any inflation that resulted would likely be temporary.
-On Wednesday, he highlighted the fact that inflation remained low even when unemployment fell to 3.5% just before the virus intensified.
+Powell also highlighted the fact that just before the virus intensified, inflation remained low even when unemployment fell to 3.5%.

 “There was every reason to expect that the labor market could have strengthened even further without causing a worrisome increase in inflation were it not for the onset of the pandemic,” he said.